martinislas/loading/README.md

 # loading
-This repository contains a simple GIF animation that plays when a website is loading.
-The animation is written in HTML, CSS, and JavaScript,
+This repository contains HTML, CSS and JavaScript and enable simple GIF animation to plays when a website is loading.